-Power Supply
+Power Cable

-The power supply cables are wired on the motherboard, which is connected by an onboard power cable to the SMC-Proprietary Adaptor (BPN-ADP-F418) to provide power to the system.
+The power cables are wired on the motherboard.
+Please connect the onboard power cable to the SMC-Proprietary Adaptor (BPN-ADP-F418) to provide power to the system.

 Super I/O

 The Super I/O provides functions that comply with ACPI (Advanced Configuration and Power Interface), which includes support of legacy and ACPI power management through an SMI or SCI function pin.
 It also features auto power management to reduce power consumption.